gunh0/sw-quality-assurance-utilities/QCEO_Project/README.md

-# The beginning of QCEO project
+# The Beginning of QCEO Project

 ##### Implementing React to work in Django Templates makes the server structure simple, but there are many limitations to the use of React features.